scientific-python/docstub/docs/command_line.md

   --config PATH       Set one or more configuration file(s) explicitly.
                       Otherwise, it will look for a `pyproject.toml` or `docstub.toml` in the current directory.
+  --ignore GLOB       Ignore files matching this glob-style pattern.
+Can be
+                      used multiple times.
   --group-errors      Group identical errors together and list where they
                       occurred.
 Will delay showing errors until all files have been processed.
 Otherwise, simply report errors as the